-- If you are replacing a CO sensor, install the rubber boot and charcoal filter onto the new sensor's face.
-If you are replacing the 65-2428 explosion-proof H2S detector's sensor, install the rubber boot and spacer on the new sensor's face. - 7.
-Carefully match the replacement sensor's male pins with the 4-socket pattern in the top section and plug it in. - 8.
+6. If you are replacing a CO sensor, install the rubber boot and charcoal filter onto the new sensor's face.

+If you are replacing the 65-2428 explosion-proof H2S detector's sensor, install the rubber boot and spacer on the new sensor's face.

+- 7. Carefully match the replacement sensor's male pins with the 4-socket pattern in the top section and plug it in. - 8.
 Make sure the cap gasket is in place and screw the detector cap back onto the housing body. - 9.
-Turn on or reconnect power to the M2A.
+Turn on or reconnect power to the M2A-XL.

-CAUTION: Allow the replacement sensor to warm up for 15 minutes before you continue with the next step.
+CAUTION: For all gases except ClO_2 , allow the replacement sensor to warm up for 15 minutes before you continue with the next step.